sysflow-telemetry/upolicycraft/README.md

 ========================

-In order to produce an effect graph for a given binary, an analyst may place a binary produced by the built in build environment at a location that the micro execution framework may access.
+In order to produce an effect graph for a given binary, an analyst may place a binary produced by the provided build environment at a location that the micro execution framework may access.
 This will typically be a folder that contains a container entrypoint, a filesystem that represents the container image, and a corpus of test cases that uIDS can use to produce to micro-execute the binary.

+In order to build the micro execution framework, you can do the following:

+    docker build -f docker/Dockerfile.experiment -t sysflowtelemetry/uids:latest .

+If you would like a more stable but less recent build, you can check out the `v0.1.7` tag and run the following:

+    docker build -f docker/Dockerfile -t sysflowtelemetry/uids:latest .

 Micro-executing a given entrypoint will naturally require the program to utilize external library dependencies.
 Instead of micro-executing these